ow/owen-home/_posts/2020-04-15-on-not-going-home.md

 ---
 layout: post
 title:  "On (not) going home."
+description: "COVID19 forced us to consider: where is home?
+And should we even go?"
 date:   2020-04-15 21:56:39 +0300
+image: /images/home.jpg
 categories: personal
 ---
 COVID19 has forced many of us to make difficult decisions about our lives, jobs, and even where we live.
 For us, when it arrived in Canada and lockdown began in Ontario back in early March, it posed a deeply painful choice, as a person living away from New Zealand on a visa: do we go home?